Joe’s been in touch with his 12×8 HO scale:

 I started by thinking I would use 1” foam insulation for the mountains but after about 1 ½ ft, realized I would use the old “tried and true” procedure as you can see and use the foam board for details/outcroppings.
 Yes, that is “Shiprock” in New Mexico behind the bridge.

-Most of 2018 was devoted to getting the scenery done
+Most of the first year was devoted to getting the scenery done

 As mentioned, I went “old school” on the scenery.
 Plaster cloth over cardboard webbing followed by sculpture-a-mold, paint, texture and more paint.
 I continually referred to my area photos for color, etc.